Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization

 \section{Introduction}

 Human-induced climate change and global warming, primarily caused by the increasing levels of carbon dioxide (\coo) and other greenhouse gases (GHG) in the atmosphere, are posing serious threats to the well-being of billions of people around the world and leading to widespread and irreversible disruption in nature \cite{portner2022climate}.
 Decarbonization is an urgent priority in order to mitigate these impacts and ensure a sustainable future for the environment and human society.
-In 2020, the world emitted around 50 billion tonnes of greenhouse gases\footnote{The amount is measured in carbon dioxide equivalents (\coo eq). }, 73\% of which came from the energy sector (electricity, heat, and transport) \cite{owidco2ando}.
-Moreover, over 60\% of global electricity was still produced by the burning of fossil fuels in 2020 \cite{owidenergy}, which is far from the target of 70\%-85\% renewable electricity supply by 2050, as suggested in the IPCC\footnote{Intergovernmental Panel on Climate Change (IPCC).} Report \cite{allen2018summary}.
-The supply and utilization of low-carbon electricity are essential to achieving substantial reductions in GHG emissions.
-Hence, power systems, involving the generation, transmission, distribution, and consumption of electricity, play a crucial role in the task of decarbonization.
-For ease of presentation, in this paper, we use the term ``carbon emissions" to represent all GHG emissions, as carbon dioxide comprises the majority of these emissions, and other GHG can be converted into carbon dioxide equivalents.
+In 2022, the the world emitted around 57.8 billion tonnes of greenhouse gases (measured in carbon dioxide equivalents), 35.6\% of which came from the energy systems and were primarily caused by the combustion of fossil fuels for electricity production\cite{carbonclock}.
+The supply and utilization of low-carbon electricity are necessary to achieving substantial reductions in carbon emissions.
+Hence, the electric power sector, involving the generation, transmission, distribution, and consumption of electricity, plays a crucial role in the mission of decarbonization.